-The first thing people should understand about acupuncture is that it is simply a tool.
+The first thing people should understand about acupuncture is that it is only a tool.
 The person wielding the tool is responsible for what it can do.
-They might have any number of explanatory models and clinical strategies in mind.
-They may be more or less aware of their technique and the range of possibilities available at any given point on the body where a needle is inserted, or of how their own mechanics and attention influence the outcome.
+They might have any number of models and strategies in mind.
+They may be more or less aware of their technique and the range of possibilities at any given point where a needle is inserted, or of how their own mechanics and attention affect the outcome.

 Every cubic centimeter of the body is densely perfused with interconnected networks of tissue.
 These are the fabled acupuncture channels.
 Tracts of fascia, latitudinal and longitudinal blood vessels, nerve pathways and dermatomes.
-The ancient founders of acupuncture medicine studied these structures closely, in a methodical and rational way.
+The ancient founders of acupuncture medicine studied these structures closely and methodically.

-What makes those researchers of the classical period radical today is not any romantic idea of the body; it is just that they thought it – the actual flesh and blood human body – was alive, intelligent, and not entirely separate from any part of its environment.
-That is not an assertion.
-It is a description of a perspective that can be explored and which gave rise to an amazing form of medicine.
+What makes those researchers of the classical period radical today is not any romantic idea of the body; it is just that they thought it – the actual flesh and blood human body – was intelligent, capable of healing, and inseparable from its environment.
+That is the practical perspective which gave rise to an amazing form of medicine.
 It would be tragic to take acupuncture, a tool, and leave the perspective that has given it power and purpose for so long.

 Modern acupuncture research does definitively prove its clinical power, especially for pain.
 Skeptics, in this case, are out to lunch.
 For clinical trials and research on physiological mechanisms, visit this site.
 For tangible results, however, find a practitioner rooted in the classical insights from which acupuncture developed.